 This post may contain affiliate links.
 This blog generates income via ads.

-This Red Wine Venison Roast is the perfect recipe to use up your fresh venison meat.
-A low and slow oven braise leaves large cuts of venison tender and delicious.
-Fresh herbs and a bold red wine combine to create a silky-smooth sauce that makes this dinner extra special!
+This Red Wine Venison Roast is the perfect comfort food recipe to use up your fresh deer roasts!
+A low and slow oven braise leaves large cuts of venison fall-apart tender.
+Fresh herbs and a bold red wine combine to create a silky-smooth sauce that makes this venison recipe extra special!

-There’s nothing quite like a roast dinner – but this time we’re using fresh cuts of deer meat!
-It’s classic and comforting but also something new.
+There’s nothing quite like a roast dinner!
+It’s classic and comforting - filling the house with that warm scent of tender meat.
 Serve with buttery mashed potatoes and your favorite roasted vegetables for a complete meal that’s as simple as it is stunning.

 Ingredients for this recipe

-- Venison Roast (we like to use round or chuck roasts, more on that later)
+- Fresh Venison Roast (we like to use round or chuck roasts, more on that later)

 - Garlic and Onion Powder